 With CEREC, or Chairside Economical Reconstruction of Esthetic Ceramics, your dentist can prepare, create, and place a custom-made dental crown in just one visit.
 Our in-house milling machine uses 3D imagery to create a new crown from a single block of beautiful dental ceramic.
-Dental crowns created with CEREC last just as long as those manufactured in a separate lab.
+CEREC same-day dental crowns in Falls Church, VA last just as long as those manufactured in a separate lab.

 Treatment with a traditional crown takes two appointments to complete.
 During the first, the tooth would be prepared and an impression of it would be taken.
 Finally, a temporary crown would be put in place.
 Then, in the second appointment, the dentist would remove the temporary crown and replace it with the finished one.
 But in between appointments, there was always the risk of the temporary cracking or falling out.

 With CEREC, there’s no danger of a temporary breaking because there’s no need for a temporary, period.
-Instead, Dr. Berrada and Dr. Glikman can design, mill, and place a crown for you in just one visit.
-When you leave our Falls Church office, you’ll be leaving with a fully restored smile you can look forward to enjoying for years.
+Instead, Dr. Berrada can design, mill, and place a crown for you in just one visit.
+When you leave our Falls Church dental office, you’ll be leaving with a fully restored smile you can look forward to enjoying for years.

 What Are the Benefits of CEREC?